Brave Beats: Anime

 The anime is produced by BN Pictures and aired from October 11, 2015 to March 27, 2016 with the same production team who made the 2014 dance anime series Tribe Cool Crew.
-The opening theme is "pop that!!" performed by lol, and the ending theme is "Hana Hirku Toki" performed by Shion Miyawaki.
+The opening theme is "pop that!!" performed by lol, and the ending theme is "Hana Hiraku Toki" performed by Shion Miyawaki.
 This is the first of TV Asahi's anime in the 21st century to have an ending theme.